GauravPowar/RFID_ACS/README.md

 4. Upload the code to the ESP8266 using Arduino IDE.
 5. Power the circuit and scan an RFID tag.

-### Functionality
+### Functionality Overview

-- **Authorized Access:** If the scanned RFID tag is in the predefined list, access is granted and the relay is activated.
-- **Unauthorized Access:** If an unregistered tag is scanned, an alert is sent to the server, and access is denied.
+1. **User Scans RFID Tag** â†’ The MFRC522 module reads the card's unique ID.
+2. **Authentication Check** â†’ The ESP8266 verifies the ID against a stored list.
+3. **Access Granted:**
+   - The relay module activates, unlocking the door.
+   - LCD displays a welcome message.
-- **Real-Time Clock (RTC):** The system logs access timestamps using the DS3231 module.
+   - The RTC logs the access timestamp.
-- **LCD Display:** Provides user feedback such as access granted, denied, and system status.
+4. **Access Denied (Unauthorized Tag):**
+   - LCD displays "Access Denied."
+   - The attempt is logged with a timestamp.
+   - An alert is sent via WiFi.

 ### Future Enhancements
-- Integration with a database for dynamic RFID tag management.
-- Web interface for remote monitoring and access control.
+- **Web-Based Management Panel**: A web dashboard for remote access control.
+- **Cloud Storage Integration**: Storing logs in a database.
+- **Mobile Notifications**: Sending alerts via push notifications.
-- Additional security layers like PIN entry or biometric authentication.
+- **Multi-Factor Authentication**: Adding a password or biometric layer.
+- **Integration with a database** for dynamic RFID tag management.

 ### Troubleshooting
 - **WiFi Not Connecting:** Verify SSID and password, check for signal strength.